 Frequently Asked Questions

-Who makes the best anchor windlass?
+Who makes the top-rated anchor windlass?

 All the brands mentioned here have their merits, and I won’t hesitate to recommend any of the products listed.
 But if I need to choose a safe bet, I’d go with Maxwell or Lewmar.

 Lewmar has been around for years and has established itself as a leader in windlasses.
-One of their best anchor windlass for sale, the V700, pushes the limits of how compact windlasses can get.
+One of their anchor windlass for sale, the V700, pushes the limits of how compact windlasses can get.
 It is an all-around brand that manages to deliver consistency in windlass performance without breaking your bank account.

 Maxwell, on the other hand, has more clout in their designs, and the materials they use to ensure ace performance as well as durability.
 I’d even go as far as to say that they incorporate better features than most brands.